Maine Resources

 Grant-Making Per Year: The Foundation provided grants in the amount of $5.5 million in 2020 and $4.7 million in 2019.

-Recovery and Supportive Housing Grantee Examples: Healthy Acadia in Ellsworth serves rural Hancock County and provides substance abuse treatment services and mental health support.
+Recovery and Supportive Housing Grantee Examples: Healthy Acadia in Ellsworth serves rural Hancock County and provides substance use disorder treatment services and mental health support.
 The organization also provides housing for women recovering from substance use disorder.
 The residential space is designed to provide resources, programs, and a safe environment for recovering women and their children.

 Maine Opioid Settlement Funds